Rugby-Flanker Willis to make England debut against Georgia | Sports-Games

 Rugby-Flanker Willis to make England debut against Georgia

-Wasps flanker Jack Willis will make his England debut against Georgia at Twickenham on Saturday, while Worcester centre Ollie Lawrence and bath prop Will Stuart will get their first starts in the team's opening game of the Autumn Nations Cup.
+Wasps flanker Jack Willis will make his England debut against Georgia at Twickenham on Saturday, while Worcester centre Ollie Lawrence and Bath prop Will Stuart get their first starts in the team's opening game of the Autumn Nations Cup.

 - READ MORE ON: